A Bayesian prevalence-incidence mixture model for screening outcomes with misclassification: Simulation studies

-To further compare model performance across conditions, we utilized posterior predictive mixture CIFs (\ref{eq:CIF_mix_marg}), which depend jointly on all model parameters and thus serve as summary statistics (Figure \ref{fig:sim1_cdfs_prob_r1} illustrates results for $\Pr(r_i = 1) = 1$; for $\Pr(r_i = 1) = 0$, see Supplemental Figure \ref{fig:sim1_cdfs_prob_r0}).
-These CIFs visualize prevalence $\Pr(g_i=1) = 1$ as a point probability at time zero and enable comparisons between \texttt{BayesPIM}, \texttt{PIMixture}, and the adapted non-parametric CIF estimator \texttt{em\_mixed} (section \ref{sec:npest}).
-For \texttt{PIMixture}, we specified a Weibull model for $x_i$, including all covariates as predictors of $x_i$ and $g_i$, with logistic regression for $g_i$, which is similar to the probit model (\ref{eq::mod_w})-(\ref{eq::mod_g}) applied by \texttt{BayesPIM}.
-The CIF estimates from \texttt{BayesPIM} were approximately unbiased, consistent with the results for individual model parameters discussed earlier.
+To further compare model performance across conditions, we utilized posterior predictive mixture CIFs (Section \ref{sec:est_ppd}), which depend jointly on all model parameters and thus serve as summary statistics (Figure \ref{fig:sim1_cdfs_prob_r1} illustrates results for $\Pr(r_i = 1) = 1$; for $\Pr(r_i = 1) = 0$, see Supplemental Figure \ref{fig:sim1_cdfs_prob_r0}).
+These CIFs visualize the prevalence probability ($\Pr(g_i=1)$) as a point probability at time zero (i.e., a jump of size $\Pr(g_i=1)$ at $t=0$).
+They enable comparisons between \texttt{BayesPIM}, \texttt{PIMixture}, and the adapted non-parametric CIF estimator \texttt{em\_mixed} (Section \ref{sec:npest}).
+For \texttt{PIMixture}, we (correctly) specified a Weibull incidence model, included all covariates as predictors of $t_i$ and $g_i$, with logistic regression for the prevalence model.
+The CIF estimates from \texttt{BayesPIM} were approximately unbiased, consistent with the results for the individual model parameters discussed earlier.
 Estimator variance was slightly higher when an uninformative prior was used and true $\kappa=0.4$, compared to $\kappa=0.8$.
 Notably, the considerable uncertainty in $\kappa$ estimation for $\kappa=0.4$ (Figure \ref{fig:kappaprev_boxplot}) did not result in significantly elevated uncertainty in CIF estimation, suggesting that posterior median CIF estimates are robust to posterior uncertainty in test sensitivity.
 In contrast, \texttt{PIMixture}, which assumes $\kappa=1$, produced biased CIF estimates, with greater bias observed when true $\kappa=0.4$ due to the larger deviation from the assumption of perfect sensitivity.
 The non-parametric estimator \texttt{em\_mixed} yielded approximately unbiased estimates, provided that sensitivity $\kappa$ was correctly specified.
-However, \texttt{em\_mixed} performed poorly, as expected (cf. section \ref{sec:npest}), when $\Pr(r_i=1) = 0$ (Figure \ref{fig:sim1_cdfs_prob_r0}).
-In particular baseline prevalence estimates then were biased.
-Additional simulations showed that this bias decreases as more baseline tests become available and was negligible for a moderate proportion of tests done (e.g. $\Pr(r_i=1)=0.5$; Figure \ref{fig:additional_results_emmixed}). \\
+However, \texttt{em\_mixed} performed poorly, as expected (cf. Section \ref{sec:npest}), when $\Pr(r_i=1) = 0$ (Supplemental Figure \ref{fig:sim1_cdfs_prob_r0}).
+In particular, baseline prevalence estimates were then biased.
+Additional simulations showed that this bias decreased as more baseline tests became available and was negligible for a moderate proportion of tests done (e.g. $\Pr(r_i=1)=0.5$; Supplemental Figure \ref{fig:additional_results_emmixed}). \\